Newsmax: Post-2020 United States presidential election

 In March 2024, The Washington Post reported that between 2019 and 2020, a member of the Qatari Royal Family had invested $50 million in the network in the midst of the Qatar diplomatic crisis.
 It also reported that network leaders had told staffers to soften coverage related to Qatar following the investment, a claim the network later denied in response to the report.
+The investment was made by Sheikh Sultan bin Jassim Al Thani, a former Qatari government official and the owner of a London-based investment fund, with Newsmax looking for outside investors to better compete with Fox News.

 In April 2024, Newsmax was included as a defendant in a defamation lawsuit by a man who was falsely identified as the perpetrator of the 2023 Allen, Texas mall shooting, alongside others such as Fox News and InfoWars personality Owen Shroyer.
 The man alleged the defendants had "recklessly disregarded basic journalistic safeguards and published the photo of an innocent man, branding him as a neo-Nazi murderer to his local community and the nation at large".

 2020 election lawsuits

 In December 2020, Newsmax was included as a defendant in a defamation lawsuit by Dominion executive Eric Coomer.
 Coomer asserted that the defendants had characterized him as a "traitor" and that as a result he was subjected to "multiple credible death threats".
 In April 2021, Newsmax published a retraction and apology on its website, saying it "found no evidence" to support the allegations against Coomer.

 In August 2021, Dominion sued Newsmax for "knowingly and continuously" promoting false election fraud narratives.
 Newsmax said in a statement that it had "simply reported on allegations made by well-known public figures, including the President, his advisors and members of Congress", adding: "Dominion's action today is a clear attempt to squelch such reporting and undermine a free press".
 On April 9, 2025, a Delaware judge determined that Newsmax's coverage of Dominion was defamatory and consisted of false claims that Dominion had manipulated votes during the election, among other incorrect allegations.
 To evaluate whether Newsmax acted with actual malice and determine possible damages, the case was set for a jury trial later in April, but the judge postponed it.
 On August 15, a $67 million settlement was reached; the documents were filed with the court on August 18.

 In November 2021, Smartmatic sued Newsmax for defamation.
 In August 2023, a Delaware judge rejected Newsmax's bid to narrow the alleged defamatory statements cited by Smartmatic.
 The trial was set to begin on September 30, 2024.
 Newsmax and Smartmatic settled the suit on confidential terms on September 26.
 In March 2025, it was revealed that Newsmax had agreed to pay $40 million to settle the lawsuit.